ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 ### Examples:
 - `psdRead("input");` or `psdRead("input.psd");` Here or "input.psd" is a psd file in the current directory.
 - `psdRead("C:\Users\USER\Downloads\input");` or `psdRead("C:\Users\USER\Downloads\input.psd");`

+## Limitations:
+Only works with not compressed or run length encoded data in the psd file.